tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 - `Confirmed`: agreed between buyer and supplier
 - `Rejected`: rejected by supplier
 - `Completed`: completed at the buyer
-- `Cancelled`: cancelled by either buyer or supplier
+- `Cancelled`: cancelled by the buyer
   {% endhint %}

 #### Logistics status